vuestorefront/vue-storefront/doc/extensions/Working with extensions.md

 ## How to install the extension
 The enabled extensions must be declared within `src/extensions/index.js` file.
 You can also declare theme-specific extensions in `src/{your_theme}/extensions/index.js`.

-You should just instantionate your extension adding it to the list:
+You should just instantionate your extension adding it to the list:.

 ```js
 export default [